Arkansas Division of

 Eligible Projects

-Eligible project examples include but are not limited to: replacing low water crossings and existing bridges with an elevated bridge, critical infrastructure retrofits to reduce natural hazard risk, construction of retention and detention basins, generators for critical facilities, bank stabilization, installing or upsizing culverts, and other activities that reduce risk from natural hazards within the jurisdiction.
+Eligible project examples include but are not limited to: replacing low water crossings and existing bridges with an elevated bridge, installing or upsizing culverts, warning sirens, critical infrastructure retrofits to reduce natural hazard risk, soil stabilization, generators for critical facilities, construction of retention and detention basins, earthquake shut-off valves, and other activities that reduce risk from natural hazards within the jurisdiction.

 Ineligible Projects

-Ineligible project examples include but are not limited to: warning sirens, projects solely for the prevention of washouts, maintenance projects (i.e. culvert and ditch clean-out, road resurfacing or repair, levee maintenance), projects located on private property, projects located on federally owned property, and projects where work has already begun.
+Ineligible projects examples include but are not limited to: projects solely for the prevention of washouts, maintenance projects (i.e. culvert and ditch clean out, road resurfacing or repair, levee maintenance), projects located on private property, projects located on federally owned property, projects where work has already begun, and hazard mitigation plans.

-NOIs will be limited to three per jurisdiction.
 If multiple NOIs are submitted, they should be numbered by their project priority.
 NOIs will then be evaluated and prioritized by ADEM personnel, and jurisdictions will be contacted if additional information is needed.
-If awarded, projects must be completed during FY2024, with an anticipated period of performance ending April 1st 2024.
+If awarded, projects must be completed during FY2027, with an anticipated period of performance ending June 1, 2027.

 Arkansas Division of Emergency Management